wurbanski/contrail-infra-doc/source/rfc/ansible-style-guide.rst

 Role File Structure
 ^^^^^^^^^^^^^^^^^^^

-The number and size of task definitions in a task file should allow for the whole task file to be visible on a single screen.
+The number and size of task definitions in a task file should be kept in reasonable bounds.
 Should a single task file get too big, it should be separated into multiple task files, with only `include_tasks:` statements present in the main.yaml file of the role.

 .. code-block:: bash